-- 1. Connect CPR-D-padz to the AED Plus unit. - Apply the CPR-D-padz to the victim as described in the previous section Ensure that the CPR sensor is centered on the lower half of the victim's sternum. - 3.
-If no signs of circulation are present when the AED Plus issues the START CPR prompt, place your hands on top of the CPR sensor and push on the sensor to deliver chest compressions to the victim.
-After your first few compressions, the AED Plus adaptive metronome will begin issuing timing beeps.
+- 1. Connect CPR-D-padz to the Fully Automatic AED Plus unit. - 2.
+Apply the CPR-D-padz to the victim as described in the previous section Ensure that the CPR sensor is centered on the lower half of the victim's sternum. - 3.
+If no signs of circulation are present when the Fully Automatic AED Plus issues the START CPR prompt, place your hands on top of the CPR sensor and push on the sensor to deliver chest compressions to the victim. - After your first few compressions, the Fully Automatic AED Plus adaptive metronome will begin issuing timing beeps.
 Try to maintain synchronization between these beeps and your chest compressions.
 Shortly after you stop chest compressions to deliver rescue breaths the metronome will stop beeping.

-NOTE If the AED Plus prompts you to PUSH HARDER, your compressions are less than 2 inches deep.
+NOTE If the Fully Automatic AED Plus prompts you to PUSH HARDER, your compressions are less than 5 cm deep.
 Increase your compression depth to improve CPR performance.